ASSOCIATE

 Geneva: +41 (0)77 279 0900

-He holds an LL.M. in International Law (International Economic Law), cum laude, from the Graduate Institute of International and Development Studies (IHEID) in Geneva.
-He obtained his law degree with honors from the National Autonomous University of Mexico (UNAM).
-During his studies, Emmanuel represented Mexico for several years in the Philip C. Jessup International Law Moot Court Competition.
-He also attended the Public International Law course at The Hague Academy of International Law.
+Emmanuel holds an LL.M. in International Law (International Economic Law), cum laude, from the Graduate Institute of International and Development Studies.
+He earned his law degree with honors from the National Autonomous University of Mexico.
+He represented Mexico in the Philip C. Jessup International Law Moot Court Competition and later served as an international judge in Switzerland, Spain, Colombia, and Mexico.

 Languages: Spanish and English (fluent); French and Portuguese (working knowledge).